 Talking to DelVal students and learning about the hands-on experience they were getting applying what they were learning in the classroom helped her decide DelVal was the right place for her.

-She’s settled in and her favorite part of the campus is that she is surrounded by other highly motivated students who get involved, and care about the larger world.
+After settling in, her favorite part of the campus is that she is surrounded by other highly motivated students who get involved, and care about the larger world.

 “My favorite part of college is being involved on campus and seeing the difference that one student can make,” said Corondi.
 “Everyone is so motivated here and it’s really amazing what we’re all accomplishing.”